- Our top travel tips

 - defence and strategic goods.

-In addition to approval from the Department of Home Affairs and the Department of Agriculture and Water Resources, many wildlife products require permits from the Department of the Environment and Energy to allow entry into Australia.
-'Wildlife' includes (but is not limited to) any whole, part or derivative of a plant or animal, either living or non-living.
+- As well as approval from the Department of Home Affairs, many wildlife products require approval from the Department of Agriculture, Water and the Environment to allow entry into Australia.
+‘Wildlife’ includes (but is not limited to) any whole, part or derivative of a plant or animal, either living or non-living.

 Getting help overseas